View Marie Stelmak's Obituary on scrantontimes.com and share memories

 She was preceded in death by her beloved son, Nicholas "Nicky" Stelmak, who died in 2015; and a sister, Peggy Minello.

-Her family wishes to thank Dr. James Sheerer and the incredible staff at Sacred Heart Hospice for the love and compassion shown to Marie.
+Her family wishes to thank Dr. James Sheerer whom Marie was very fond of as well as the incredible staff at Sacred Heart Hospice for the love and compassion shown to Marie.
+They treated her with such grace and love.

 The funeral will be Thursday with Mass of Christian Burial at 11:30 a.m. in St. Lucy's Church, West Scranton.
 Due to our current pandemic, all those attending are kindly and respectfully asked to socially distance without direct contact while giving condolences, and are required to wear a mask immediately upon entering the church.
 Interment will take place in Cathedral Cemetery.